angular/angular/aio/content/guide/server-communication.md

 Modern browsers do allow `XHR` requests to servers from a different origin if the server supports the [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) protocol.
-If the server requires user credentials, you'll enable them in the [request headers](#headers).
+If the server requires user credentials, enable them in the [request headers](#headers).
 Some servers do not support CORS but do support an older, read-only alternative called [JSONP](https://en.wikipedia.org/wiki/JSONP).
 Wikipedia is one such server.
-This [Stack Overflow answer](http://stackoverflow.com/questions/2067472/what-is-jsonp-all-about/2067584#2067584) covers many details of JSONP.### Search wikipedia
+This [Stack Overflow answer](http://stackoverflow.com/questions/2067472/what-is-jsonp-all-about/2067584#2067584) covers many details of JSONP.

+{@a search-wikipedia}
+### Search Wikipedia

 Here is a simple search that shows suggestions from Wikipedia as the user types in a text box: